paugay/doonish-nb-classifier/README.markdown

 1. (optional) Create the question TSV:

-    php generate-questions.php > questions.tsv
+    `php generate-questions.php > questions.tsv`

+2. Run the current doonish categorizer:

+    `php doonish-classifier.php`

 *Note:* You need to set up doonish application and the database in order to generate all the questions. 'questions.tsv' is normally  included in the source code so you don't need such thing.

-2. Run the current doonish categorizer:

-    php doonish-classifier.php